YOOHOYOUNG/auto_trade/instructions.md

             // More orderbook units can be listed here ]
     },
-    "btt_balance": "<amount of bittorrent currently held>",
+    "currency_balance": "<amount of BTT currently held>",
-    "krw_balance": "<amount of Korean Won available for trading>", "btt_avg_buy_price": "<average price in KRW at which the held bittorrent was purchased>" }
+    "krw_balance": "<amount of Korean Won available for trading>", "currency_avg_buy_price": "<average price in KRW at which the held BTT was purchased>" }
 ```